-Below, New Zealand’s Josh Sweet takes us through how he took this ‘astro panorama’ of the Milky Way, and he details his favorite astrophotography equipment, tools, and learning resources.
+In this interview, New Zealand’s Josh Sweet takes us through how he took this amazing Milky Way panorama (above).

 This shot wasn’t really planned.
 I knew I wanted to try and do a panorama but I didn’t know where to go or what to put in the foreground.